 Non US citizens should not forget to get an electronic travel authorization (ESTA), which is the only way to travel through the United States to North America.
 This administrative procedure, which is not free, is done online one month in advance and payment is made by credit card or PayPal account.

 Finally, we recommend that you take out travel insurance to prevent any problems that could require hospitalization or the cancellation of your stay.
 Please note that no special vaccinations are required to visit Tahiti and its islands.

 Preparing Your Trip to Tahiti: The Essentials Not to Forget

 If you are planning to travel around Tahiti and its islands and climb the lush mountains, then don’t forget to take a good shoes with you.
 It is both a question of comfort and safety, to avoid accidents and possible injuries.
 It is unthinkable to walk through the jungle or along rocky paths in flip-flops or slippers.

-During your trip to Tahiti, it is best to carry a metal water bottle, a head covering that protects both the head and the neck, and above all, a powerful mosquito repellent with DEET.
+During your trip to Tahiti, it is best to carry a metal water bottle, a head covering that protects both the head and the neck, and above all, a powerful mosquito repellent.
 Because of the heat and humidity of the forest, mosquitoes are numerous and very enterprising.
 Without protection, you are in for a very stressful experience.